 1. About Apple Music

 You might already know that Spotify ranks as the top music streaming service in the world.
-But in the United States, Apple music is no less than that; it has taken the country by storm.
-Unlike Spotify- the top-ranking streaming service, Apple Music lets you enjoy a 3-month free trial.
+But in the United States, Apple Music is no less than that; it has taken the country by storm.
+Unlike the top-ranking streaming service Spotify, Apple Music offers a free trial, which lasts from 1 to 3 months.

 This music streaming service offers millions of songs, — 60 million, to be exact.
 It provides access to these songs for a fixed monthly price.
 As all the songs are available in the iTunes Store, you'll never lose them even after deleting them from your devices.
 You can go to the iTunes Store to download it again!

-However, Apple Music is not available on old iPod devices such as iPod shuffle, iPod classic or iPod nano, etc. because these old models don't have support for WiFi access.
-If you do want to play Apple Music songs on your old iPod, the best solution is using TuneFab Apple Music converter to convert Apple Music library to iPod shuffle/classic/nano supported format, such as MP3.
-Then you can easily put Apple Music tracks to your old iPod for listening.
+However, Apple Music is not available on old iPod devices such as iPod Shuffle, iPod Classic, or iPod Nano, etc. because these old models don't have support for WiFi access.
+If you do want to play Apple Music songs on your old iPod, the best solution is to use TuneFab Apple Music converter to convert the Apple Music library to iPod shuffle/classic/nano supported format, such as MP3.
+Then you can easily put Apple Music tracks on your old iPod for listening.

 How Does It Work?